Acronix98/Superstar/README.md

 # Superstar
-Superstar is a series of Super Mario mods for NSML created by Acronix98.
+The Superstar Trilogy are Super Mario mods for NSML created by Acronix98.